Visa and deportation controversies in the second Trump administration: Jeanette Vizguerra

-Vizguerra, an activist for immigrant rights who came to the United States from Mexico in 1993 had obtained multiple stays of deportation under past administrations and gained a national profile in 2017 when she sought refuge from ICE in a Denver church.
-She was detained by ICE on March 17, 2025.
-Her apprehension by ICE was denounced by local politicians and organizations including Jared Polis and Mike Johnston as a political persecution and urged ICE to focus on violent offenders, and US District Court Judge Nina Wang blocked her deportation.
+Vizguerra, an activist for immigrant rights who came to the United States from Mexico in 1993, had obtained multiple stays of deportation under past administrations and gained a national profile in 2017 when she sought refuge from ICE in a Denver church.
+ICE detained her on March 17, 2025.
+Her apprehension by ICE was denounced by local politicians and organizations including Jared Polis and Mike Johnston as a political persecution and urged ICE to focus on violent offenders, and U.S. District Court Judge Nina Y. Wang blocked her deportation.

-Vizguerra has described herself as a political prisoner, and she and her lawyers are contesting her deportation on the grounds that it is motivated by her protected political activities, not her immigration status.
+Vizguerra has called herself as a political prisoner, and she and her lawyers are contesting her deportation on the grounds that it is motivated by her protected political activities, not her immigration status.
 Vizguerra said that the ICE agent who arrested her had her social media pulled up on his phone.
-The Trump administration argued that as a noncitizen, Vizguerra had no legal basis to argue that her detention was politically motivated.
+The Trump administration argued that, as a noncitizen, Vizguerra had no legal basis to argue that her detention was politically motivated.
+Vizguerra has also blamed the financial interests of private prison companies such as GEO Group and CCI Corporation for the Trump administration's efforts to fill detention beds.

-In May 2025, Maria Hinojosa was able to interview Vizguerra in the GEO Group run Aurora detention center where she was being held.
-Hinojosa, who has experience conducting prison interviews, said that the security and conditions in the detention center were harsher than in maximum security prisons.
+In May 2025, Maria Hinojosa interviewed Vizguerra in the GEO Group-run Aurora detention center where she was being held.
+Hinojosa, who has experience conducting prison interviews, said the detention center's security and conditions were harsher than in maximum-security prisons.

+In December 2025, Vizguerra was released after 9 months and 7 days in detention.
+Judge Wang ruled her prolonged detention unconstitutional.
+In her court case, the government argued that Vizguerra should have to wear an ankle bracelet, but Wang denied this request.
+Vizguerra is required to check in with ICE in January, and must give 48 hours notice before crossing state lines.

+Beto Coral

+On June 16, ICE arrested Beto Coral, a Colombian asylum seeker who had lived in the US since 2015.
+He was targeted by Secretary State Marco Rubio over his support for Colombian president Gustavo Petro and his criticism of Trump-backed presidential candidate Abelardo de la Espriella.
+He was deported to Colombia on July 16.
+Coral said he was beaten, deprived of food and water, and kept in solitary confinement while in ICE detention.